issasombillo/CLI-CloudUploader/README.md

 # CLI-CloudUploader
-Road to Cloud Capstone 1: CloudUploader CLI
+Road to Cloud Capstone 1: CloudUploader CLI Using AWS S3

 ## Overview
-This tool allows users to quickly upload files to a specified cloud storage solution.
+CloudUploader CLI is a PowerShell script that allows users to upload files to a specified AWS S3 bucket.
+This script simplifies the process by prompting the user for the bucket name and file name, then uploading the file to the specified bucket.

 ## Prerequisites
 - AWS CLI installed and configured